Germany vows to work with Facebook to tackle racist posts

 Maas earlier wrote to Facebook public policy director Richard Allan in Dublin saying he had received complaints from users that their protests about racist posts had been ignored.

-Maas is a leader of the centre-left Social Democrats (SPD).
+Maas is a leader of the center Social Democrats (SPD).
 The party faced a flood of racist emails, phone calls and bomb threats last month after its chairman Sigmar Gabriel denounced a “mob” involved in anti-refugee violence in the eastern town of Heidenau.

-(Reporting by Hans-Edzard Busemann; Writing by Paul Carrel; Editing by David Holmes)
+Reporting by Hans-Edzard Busemann; Writing by Paul Carrel; Editing by David Holmes